No Deals, Mr. Bond: Plot summary

 No Deals, Mr. Bond begins with a mission in the Baltic Sea dubbed "Seahawk", which involves James Bond stealthily extracting two women that have completed an assignment in East Germany.

 After accomplishing his mission, the book continues five years later with Bond being called in by M to learn more background into what those women were doing there before being extracted.
 Their mission, dubbed Cream Cake, was a honey trap that involved getting close to top Soviet personnel as a means to not only spy for the British Secret Service, but to secure the defection of two high ranking Soviet officers, an act that the Soviets occasionally performed against countries of the West.

 Involving four women and a man, the operation was considered a complete debacle that ended with the members being found out.
-After being extracted and given new identities, however, two of the women were discovered to have been gruesomely murdered.
+After being extracted and given new identities, however, two of the women were discovered to have been gruesomely murdered - with their tongues cut out.
 Bond is subsequently sent by M, "off the record", to find the remaining members of Cream Cake before they suffer the same fate.

-During the adventure, Bond believes that Colonel Maxim Smolin, the primary target during operation Cream Cake, is systematically killing off the former members of the Cream Cake operation and leaving a signature of having their tongues removed.
-This, however, is not the case, and, in actuality, Smolin is a turncoat now working with the British Secret Service.
-Instead, the former members, in addition to Smolin and another Soviet turncoat, Captain Dietrich, are being targeted by General Chernov, an agent of a department formerly known as SMERSH.
-The situation is further complicated after M gets a message to Bond warning him that one of the surviving Cream Cake members is a double and that he wants Chernov brought in alive.
+Bond goes to the first, Heather Dare, who owns a beauty salon in London.
+They are ambushed, but Bond manages to overpower the perpetrator.
+He and Dare escape, but soon receive the news that a third of the moles, Ebbie Heritage, Dare's friend, has also been murdered in Dublin.

+When Bond and Dare make it to Dublin, Bond makes contact with a police officer, Murray, to get information about the murder.
+It turns out that Heritage lent his raincoat to another woman and that it is the other woman who was murdered.